 As its name implies, the Nodding Wild Onion is a member of the onion family.
 The entire plant is edible and has a strong onion smell when bruised.
-I find that cooking the onion removes the strong flavours and leaves a more mild flavour behind.
+I find that cooking the onion removes the strong flavors and leaves a more mild taste behind.

 White Yarrow (Achillea millefolium)

 Yarrow’s flavor is strong and bitter; it’s not very good raw but makes a great spice when the leaves are dried and crushed.
 I like to add it to meat dishes.